2023 Most Popular Music Bachelor's Degree Schools in Louisiana

 Full Music at University of Louisiana at Lafayette Report

 A rank of #5 on this year’s list means McNeese State University is a great place for music students working on their bachelor’s degree.
-McNeese is a medium-sized public school located in the small city of Lake Charles.
+McNeese is a moderately-sized public school located in the small city of Lake Charles.

 Women make up 26% of the music majors at the school.

-Full Music at McNeese State University Report
+Read full report on Music at McNeese State University

 Women make up 59% of the music majors at the school.